Frequently Asked Questions

 WHY A 10-Month Contract?

 Structured learning is the most effective way of lowing the risk to a new driver.
-I've found that students who complete our program within the 10-month time period come out with a much stronger skill set.
+Doing this for over 13 years, I've found that students who complete our program within the 10-month time period come out with a much stronger skill set.
 Most score very high on our final road test and in turn pass the state road test on their first attempt.
 On the opposite side, with the students who started much later and were not able to train within the structured program we provide, we saw an often very different result: unpredictable driving, quick movements, and often a misunderstanding of the rules.
 All factors that increase the risk of an accident while driving.
 We have to make learning to drive a priority for teens.

 What is the best way to stay within the contract terms?